EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

     This will take a minute or two.
 You do not have to wait for the installation to complete.
 Instead, continue to the next step.

-1. In Terminal, click the down chevron and **Windows PowerShell**.
-1. Ensure **Windows Powershell** is shown at the top.
-Install the Microsoft SharePoint Onine Services Module.
+1. Install the Microsoft SharePoint Onine Services Module.

     ````powershell
     Install-Module -Name Microsoft.Online.SharePoint.PowerShell